Want to create a ticketing system in WordPress?

 How to Create a Ticketing System in WordPress?

-There are many different ticketing plugins that help you set up a good ticketing system in WordPress.
+Many different ticketing plugins help you set up a good ticketing system in WordPress.
 Here, in this tutorial, we have used the Awesome support plugin, a WordPress support ticket plugin as it is very user-friendly and feature-rich.

 Step 1: Install the Plugin